analia-mok/broast/readme.md

 A Laravel-based GraphQL endpoint meant to serve a front-end application for a coffee distribution company.

-For an example front-end, visit [Preparing Repo]
+For an example front-end, visit [https://github.com/AnaliaMok/broast-front-end](https://github.com/AnaliaMok/broast-front-end)

 ## Stack